 Plenty of Fish provides a range of options to narrow down your dating scope.
-Unlike other online dating apps, Plenty of Fish allows its users to specifically select what they are after in a match, whether it’s a friendship or a long-term partner, this option narrows down the dating pool for each person, to avoid any time wasting and unnecessary flings.
+Unlike other online dating apps, Plenty of Fish allows its users to specifically select what they are after in a match, whether it’s a friendship or a long-term partner, this option narrows down the dating pool for each person, to avoid any time-wasting and unnecessary filings.

-In addition, the site provides a relationship chemistry predictor, which enables you to search for the education level you require, ethnicity, their location and the ideal age of your partner to ensure you are compatible in more ways than general aesthetics.
+In addition, the site provides a relationship chemistry predictor, which enables you to search for the education level you require, ethnicity, location, and the ideal age of your partner to ensure you are compatible in more ways than general aesthetics.

 Plenty of Fish aims to get people talking as quickly as possible, enabling users to chat to each other without a subscription or a match.
-If that isn’t enough, users can also categorise results from those last online to its newest users.
+If that isn’t enough, users can also categorize results from those last online to their newest users.

 Comparison of the Sign-up Process

-When it comes to signing up to either site, both claims to be a really simple, quick process, but each has its quirks.
+When it comes to signing up to either site, both claim to be a really simple, quick process, but each has its quirks.

 Plenty of Fish and Match both require its users to provide a valid email address, in addition to other personal details, before you can commence with creating an account, so if you aren’t comfortable with providing such information it’s probably best to look at a different dating site option.